 When using extra detergent for heavily soiled clothes, or washing special-care items, you may want an extra rinse and spin.

-- Push Cycle Control Knob in and turn clockwise to one of the dots on the dial, as illustrated. - 2.
-Pull Cycle Control Knob out.
-The washer will fill to selected level, agitate, drain, and spin.
+- Push Cycle Control Knob in and turn clockwise to the dot on the dial, as illustrated. - Pull Cycle Control Knob out.
+The washer will fill to selected load size, agitate, drain, and spin.